-In Table 5.12, it can be seen that only one respondent

-(0) has a low orientation towards community support and three respondents (2%) are moderately low.
-Again, this is an intersting finding given these officers were traditionily trained.
+In Table 5.12, it can be seen that only one respondent (0.7%) has a low orientation towards community support and three respondents (2%) are moderately low.
+Again, this is an interesting finding given these officers were traditionally trained.
 Thirty two point four percent (32.4%) of the sample have a moderately high orientation towards community support and 64.9% have a high orientation.
-The mean score for this findicator is 20.318, well above the mid-point of fifteen on this scale.
+The mean score for this indicator is 20.318, well above the mid-point of fifteen on indicator is 20.318, well above the mid-point of fifteen on the scale.
 Eleven respondents scored the maximum possible the scale.

-Eleven for this indicator with one respondent value of twenty five for this indicator with one respondent scoring a minimum value of nine.
-These data indicate that the sample has a high oriention towards community support.
+value of rwenty five for this indicator with one respondent scoring a minimum value of nine.
+These data indicate that the sample has a high orientation towards community support.
 Only 2.7% of the sample have a moderately low to low orientation towards community support.
 The vast majority of the sample (97.3%) have a moderately high to high orientation towards community support.
 These findings contradict the literature on traditionally trained police officers and their 'working personality'.
 As stated above, one of the most consistent findings in the literature on traditional policing is that the police see themselves as existing in an adversarial relationship with the public (Shearing, 1981:375).
 They also view themselves as professionals who know better than the public what must be done to preserve the community (Skolnick and Bayley, 1988:10).
 Hence a finding that traditionally trained police officers are willing to accept the public's advice and work with community members to gain respect and support is inconsistent with the literature.

-Furthermore, according to the literature on 'working personality' discussed in chapter two, traditional occupational socialization into police work produces officers who are suspicious, secretive, authoritative, violent and cynical (Vincent, 1990, Roberg and Kuykendall, 1993).
+Furthermore, according to the literature on 'working personality' discussed in chapter two, traditional occupational socialization into police work produces officers who are suspicious, secretive, authoritative, violent and cynical (Vincent, 1990; Roberg and Kuykendall, 1993).
 The findings for this indicator contradict this position and demonstrate that the sample unequivocally possesses an attitude towards community support consistent with the community policing philosophy.